bladeacer/portfolio/src/pages/posts/endeavour.md

 > non-profit organisation which supports the free software movement
 > with its preference that software be distributed under copyleft terms.

+## Why Linux?
+This begs the question - why Linux?
+Linux itself has some benefits and features that would be difficult to come by in other operating systems.

+### Lighter Binaries
+Unlike Windows' `.exe` and `.dll` executable file formats.
+Linux makes use of system binaries like `glibc` and `make` for compiling and handling executable calls.
+MacOS's `dmg` file format also has slightly more overhead.

+For example, `git` on Unix is less than a single megabyte.
+However, it is over 200 MB on Windows.
+This includes the bundled binaries and compatibility layer, but the reliance on system binaries for compilation and executing certain instructions means some software would never be officially supported on Linux.

+Operating system updates might also break certain legacy software's reliance on a specific version of a core dependency like `glibc`.
+> TODO: Fact check this.

+Some Linux distributions which use another implementation of the C standard library that is not `glibc` tend to run into compatibility issues with certain software.

+For example, getting `onnx` or `langchain`'s Python packages to run on Alpine Linux is a tall order.
+Compilation from source for specific software does not work as well.
+This is due to the fundamental differences between `musl` and `glibc`.
+`musl` is extremely lightweight at the cost of software compatibility.

+### Customisable
+Linux is very customisable.
+You can customise the bootloader, login screen, how you tile and manage windows and panes.
+You can also manage and really customise how the desktop looks.
+This is so prevalent among Linux users that the term "ricing" was borrowed from car enthusiasts who liked to modify their vehicles.

+Customisation may be anti-productivity to most, however it can be somewhat enjoyable and actually spark joy.

+> What is the point of owning a device when you cannot fully customise it,
+> should you wish to?

 ## Linux Distributions
 There are **many** Linux distributions, each with their own unique offerings.

+### An experience you choose
 You have distributions which work out of the box, such as Ubuntu, Linux Mint and Fedora Linux.
 Then there distributions with a much higher learning curve; such as Arch Linux, NixOS and Gentoo.
 Out of the three, Arch Linux is comparatively easy